node-projects/dock-spawn-ts/README.md

 # differences to original docksapwn
  - typescript
+ - bugfixes / preformance optimations
- - save/resotre fixed and saveing/restoring of dialogs
+ - save/restore fixed and saveing/restoring of dialogs
  - touch support (works on ipad/iphone and android devices)
- - performance fixes (unnessecary removeig and adding to dom reduced, not needed elements are hidden, not removed from dom)
+ - performance fixes (unnessecary removeing and adding to dom reduced, not needed elements are hidden, not removed from dom)
- - multiple dockspawn in one page
+ - multiple dockspawn's in one page
  - removed font-awesome dependency
  - settings (dockManger.config)

 # testing
  - download the project
  - install node packages ("npm i")
- - compile typescript ("npm run tsc")
+ - compile typescript ("npm run tsc") (compiled version is included in repo for live demo)
  - run ("npm start")
  - browse to: http://127.0.0.1:8080/demos/ide/demo.html